-Reynolds, Rockies win 7th straight, Cubs lose 4th in row 9-1
+Reynolds, Rockies win 7th straight; Cubs lose 4th in row 9-1

 UP NEXT

-Rockies rookie RHP Antonio Senzatela (8-2, 3.56) will make his first career start at Wrigley Field and try to become the NL's first nine-game winner on Sunday afternoon in the finale of the four-game series.
+Senzatela (8-2, 3.56) will make his first career start at Wrigley Field and try to become the NL's first nine-game winner on Sunday afternoon in the finale of the four-game series.
 The Cubs will counter with RHP Jake Arrieta (6-4, 4.46).